Musta-Pollo/zimolajan-privacy/itemee_terms.md

 - Violate any laws or regulations
 - Upload malicious or harmful content
 - Attempt unauthorized access
-- Interfere with the App’s operation
+- Interfere with the App's operation
 - Impersonate others or misrepresent identity
 - Harvest data from other users without consent

----

 ## 5. User Content and Organizations